7 Best MLP Stocks to Buy Now

 Shell Midstream Partners owns and operates oil pipelines, storage terminals and other midstream assets for transportation of onshore and offshore crude oil production to the Gulf Coast and Midwest refining markets.

 The company has boosted its total dividend payout every year since its foundation in 2014.
-Furthermore, Shell Midstream Partners has hiked its dividend payout every quarter at an average growth rate of 5%, which is more than 20% per year.
-The most recent $0.445 quarterly payout converts to a $1.78 annual payout and a 7.94% forward dividend yield.
+Furthermore, Shell Midstream Partners has hiked its dividend payout nearly every quarter and averages an annual dividend growth rate of 13.1% over the last 3 years.
+The most recent $0.46 quarterly payout converts to a $1.84 annual payout and a whopping 17.7% forward dividend yield.

 Dividend hikes and dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.